jhullick/data-science/README.md

   <br><img></img>
   Here you can see the areas highlighted based on the most popular race.
   <br><img></img>
-  The following box plots show the income and race of the population in the area for venues in each category.
+  The following box plots show key the income and race of the population in the area for high rated venues in each category.
   <br><img></img>
   A few key points to take from these plots:
   <ul>